 Eye-tracking reveals agency in assisted autistic communication

-Today, our study on nonspeaking autistic people who communicate using a letterboard was published in Scientific Reports.
-Below, we provide an overview of the study, what we found, and why it is important.
-Some frequently asked questions (FAQs) follow.
+On May 12, 2020, our study on nonspeaking autistic people who communicate using a letterboard was published in Scientific Reports.
+A new 2.5-minute animated video abstract is below, followed by a text overview of the study and why it is important.
+Some frequently asked questions (FAQs) follow that.
 You can access the complete paper for free here.

 About one-third of autistic children and adults cannot communicate effectively using speech, and most are never provided an effective alternative.
 Not having a way to use language to convey their thoughts and feelings is arguably the most debilitating aspect of nonspeaking autistic people’s disability, severely limiting their educational, social, and employment opportunities.